nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 string will be truncated.
 FW_OBJECT_NAMES must be turned on for FW_OBJ_NAME_MAX_SIZ to have any effect.

 **Note:** FW_QUEUE_NAME_MAX_SIZE and FW_TASK_NAME_MAX_SIZE are only used if FW_OBJECT_NAMES is **turned off**.
-Otherwise the supplied object name is used.
+Otherwise, the supplied object name is used.

 #### Object to String